tweag/python-monorepo-example/2019-02-28-terraform-provider-secret.md

 ## Usage example

-To add a new secret, first add the resource into the code.
+To add a new secret, first declare the resource in the code.
 The resource has no configuration option.
 In this example we want to store the DataDog API key:

 ```tf
 resource "secret_resource" "datadog_api_key" {}